 Using your Google Home device, you can make phone calls to people in your contacts, businesses, or by speaking the number out loud.
 You can even request a buiness by name, such as "Joe's Pizza."
 However, there are some restrictions.
-Currently, this service currently only works in the U.S., Canada, and the UK; you can't use it to call emergency services; and you can only call 1-900 numbers if your Google account is linked to a Project Fi or Google Voice number with credits.
-Also, for now, you can only make calls using one of Google's own products, and not a third-party speaker with Google Assistant.
+Currently, this service currently only works for calls within the U.S., Canada and the UK.
+You can't use it to call emergency services; and you can only call 1-900 or international numbers if your Google account is linked to a Google Fi or Google Voice number with credits.

 If you're like me, you sometimes put things you don't want to lose in the perfect place — and then you forget where that place is.
 Next time, just ask Google Assistant to keep track of them.
 Say, "OK, Google, remember that I hid my passport in the hollowed-out Bible," and Google Home will remember for you.
 Then, when you've inevitably forgotten where it is, simply ask where your passport is and it'll tell you.
 You can even ask what you've asked Google Home to remember, in case you're even having trouble with that.